Yslamguly/ReactBackgroundGenerator/README.md

 2. Start the project: `yarn start`

 ### Once your server has started, go to this url http://localhost:3000/ to see the project locally.
 It should look like [here](https://yslamguly.github.io/ReactBackgroundGenerator/).

+# Conclusion

+### If you liked this project or if it somehow helped you, don't hesitate to "star" ⭐️ this project 😉.
+Thank you!